Is a tattoo forever? This is what medicine says about it

 Regarding the color red, Dr. Muñoz warns that it is the one that most frequently causes abnormal reactions and unwanted effects, both shortly after getting a tattoo and in the long term.

-On the contrary, the black it is “the safest and it is exceptional that it presents adverse effects”, he points out.
+On the contrary, black is “the safest and it is exceptional that it presents adverse effects”, he points out.

 In this sense, the specialists explain that between a laser session to erase a tattoo and the next one, it is necessary to allow time to pass.